ryantd42/NY-Legislative-Git/2023/A6813C-2023/bill.md

   to said committee -- recommitted to the Committee on Ways and Means in accordance with Assembly Rule 3, sec.
-2 -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+2 -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- recommitted to the Committee on Ways and  Means  in  accordance with  Assembly  Rule  3,  sec.
+2 -- again reported from said committee with amendments, ordered reprinted as amended and recommitted to  said committee

  AN  ACT  to  amend the public health law and the social services law, in relation to the functions  of  the  Medicaid  inspector  general  with respect  to  audit  and review of medical assistance program funds and requiring notice of certain investigations

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 30-a of the public health law, as added by chapter 442 of the laws of 2006, is amended to read as follows:
   § 30-a.
 Definitions.
 For the purposes of  this  title,  the  following definitions shall apply:
-  1. "ABUSE" MEANS PROVIDER PRACTICES THAT ARE INCONSISTENT  WITH  SOUND FISCAL, BUSINESS OR MEDICAL PRACTICES, AND RESULT IN AN UNNECESSARY COST TO  THE  MEDICAID PROGRAM, OR IN REIMBURSEMENT FOR SERVICES THAT ARE NOT MEDICALLY NECESSARY OR THAT FAIL TO MEET PROFESSIONALLY RECOGNIZED STAN- DARDS FOR HEALTH CARE.
+  1. "ABUSE"  MEANS PROVIDER PRACTICES THAT ARE INCONSISTENT WITH SOUND FISCAL, BUSINESS OR MEDICAL PRACTICES, AND RESULT IN AN UNNECESSARY COST TO THE MEDICAID PROGRAM, OR IN REIMBURSEMENT FOR SERVICES THAT  ARE  NOT MEDICALLY NECESSARY OR THAT FAIL TO MEET PROFESSIONALLY RECOGNIZED STAN-

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10461-07-4
+ A. 6813--C  2

+ DARDS  FOR  HEALTH  CARE.
 IT  ALSO  INCLUDES BENEFICIARY PRACTICES THAT RESULT IN UNNECESSARY COST TO THE MEDICAID PROGRAM.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10461-04-4
- A. 6813--B  2

   2. "CREDITABLE ALLEGATION OF FRAUD" (A) MEANS AN ALLEGATION WHICH HAS BEEN VERIFIED BY THE INSPECTOR,  FROM  ANY  SOURCE,  INCLUDING  BUT  NOT LIMITED TO THE FOLLOWING: